pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

 These notes were initially drawn up by Adam Jackson.
 They were discussed and developed in a meeting on 5/3/20 with Greg Tucker, Duc Le, Keith Refson and Rebecca Fair.
+Further revisions were made by AJJ and reviewed via GitHub PR.

 In this document **q** refers to a 3-dimensional momentum transfer vector, while *q* refers to "mod q", a scalar value of momentum